genelet/godbi/README.md

 }
 ```

-where _Must_ is a slice of `NOT NULL` columns; _Nextpages_ other actions to follow after the current one is complete; and _Appendix_ optional data.
-For _Edge_, see below.
+where _Must_ is a slice of `NOT NULL` columns; _Nextpages_ other actions to follow after the current one is complete (for _Edge_, see below); and _Appendix_ optional data.

 In _RunActionContext_, _ARGS_ is the input data and _extras_ a slice of constraints for the current action and all follow-up actions.
-It returns the output data, the follow-up _Edge_s and error.
+This function returns the output data, the follow-up _Edge_s and error.

 To define *extra*:

 key in *extra* | meaning
 -------------- | -------
-only one value | an EQUAL constraint
+has one value | an EQUAL constraint
-multiple values | an IN constraint
+has multiple values | an IN constraint
 named *_gsql* | a raw SQL statement

-Relationship AND is assumed among multiple keys.
+The AND relation is assumed among multiple keys.

 The following *CRUD* actions are pre-defined.